Karli2727/home-assistant.io/source/_lovelace/calendar.markdown

   type: string
 initial_view:
   required: false
   description: "The view that will show first when the card is loaded onto the page.
-Options are `dayGridMonth`, `dayGridDay`, and `listWeek`."
+Options are `dayGridMonth`, `dayGridDay`, `list`and `listWeek`."
   type: string
 entities:
   required: true